 A 1967 report by a group of local business leaders kicked the convention center discussion into high gear and by 1971, ground was broken on the Welton Becket design, which years later Stevens would decry as a, “miserable mistake, which I had initially dubbed as warehouse architecture with an early ‘high school gymnasium interior’."

-By the start of the 1990s, it was clear that the convention center had outlived its usefulness and the square block between Wisconsin, Wells, 6th and Philips was razed.
+By the start of the 1990s, it was clear that the convention center had outlived its usefulness and the square block between Wisconsin, Wells, 6th and Phillips was doomed.

-Gone were the Belmont Hotel, the building that housed the old Schwartz Bookshop, the old Time Insurance / Wisconsin Telephone building on 5th Street, the diner where my parents lunched on the day they met, the Carpenter Building and Wisconsin Theater, a former JC Penney and other structures.
+Gone were the Belmont Hotel, the building that housed the old Schwartz Bookshop, the old Time Insurance / Wisconsin Telephone building on 5th Street, the diner where my parents lunched on the day they met, the Carpenter Building and Wisconsin Theater where Lionel Hampton entertained on the rooftop, a former JC Penney and other structures.